cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# Lab 3: Download workshop labs and deploy a static website to YOURNAME.app.cloud.gov
+# Lab 3: Download _workshop labs_ and deploy a _static website_ to _yourname_.app.cloud.gov

+^ We have working environment, a cloud.gov account, a working `cf` connection to the cloud.gov account.
+Now we need to materials for the rest of our labs.
+Then we can release a website.

 ---